Inspection of Oil & Gas Equipment

 Combine Scanning With Traditional Inspection

-In these situations, we may recommend a hybrid inspection solution for your project that utilizes the 3D scanning and processing capabilities of IIA Engineering, or combines these capabilities with traditional inspection techniques to provide the most useful data possible.
+In these situations, we may recommend a hybrid inspection solution for your project that utilizes our 3D scanning and processing capabilities, or combines these capabilities with traditional inspection techniques to provide the most useful data possible.